|Coordinates:||21.1702 N 156.8078 W|

 Tallest in Hawaii?

 Sometimes there is met also announcement that Kahiwa Falls are the LONGEST falls in Hawaii.
 This is somewhat harder to grasp - may be here is meant the distance between the extreme ends of waterfall.
-In a case of Kahiwa this distance seems to be less than 300 m: thus here Kahiwa does not win either - there are numerous falls in Hawaii with many drops divided by some distance.
+In the case of Kahiwa this distance seems to be less than 300 m: thus here Kahiwa does not win either - there are numerous falls in Hawaii with many drops divided by some distance.

 Very often the beautiful nearby Papalaua Falls are presented as Kahiwa Falls.
 See yourselves - search of "Kahiwa" in Flickr will bring you four images of Papalaua Falls!
 Only one of these images by luck contains also Kahiwa Falls seen to the right from pole.